Download the jLog User’s Guide (PDF)

 The Profile (consisting of in particular, the files 'profile.1' and 'profile.xml') can be placed outside their normal location in jLog’s '$HOME/jLog/save' folder.
 Create the file '$HOME/jLog/save/profile.txt' and insert a single line with the new location path, e.g., '/Users/john/Public/'.

-Unless you have not yet used View->Contest IDs, please do it now to select your favorite contests.
+View->Contest IDs lets you select your favourite subset of all Contest IDs.
+Unless you have not yet used View->Contest IDs, please run it now to select your favorite contests.

 If either of the Exchange fields are supposed to carry a fixed value, this is the place to fill in these values. jLog will automatically copy these values to the Entry window before a new QSO as long as Contest->On is enabled.